daltonserey/tst/README.md

 ## Installation

-TST is a simple set of scripts.
-The commands below download and run an interactive script that installs and configures tst.
-These scripts are supposed to be run by the end user and not by root.
+TST is a simple set of Python modules and scripts.
+The source code is kept in github and public packages are deployed to pypi.org.
+To install tst, use `pip` according to the command below -- observe that `tst` is supposed to be installed as a normal user, not as root.
-The scripts also assist the user to configure shell environment variables and completion facilities to make tst more friendly.

-### Latest release and pre-release

-To install the latest stable release, run the following command.

-    $ bash -c "$(curl -q -sSL http://bit.ly/tst-install)"

-To install the latest development pre-release, first install `tst` using the command above and update to the latest pre-release (see below)

-### Update

-After tst is installed you can update your installation running the `tst update` command to update to the latest stable release:

-    $ tst update

-Use the `--pre-release` option to update to the latest development pre-release:

-    $ tst update --pre-release
+    $ pip install tst --user